usnistgov/ndn-dpdk/container/pcct/README.md

 ## Token hash table

-Each `PccEntry` can have an optional 48-bit token.
+Each PCC entry can have an optional 48-bit token.
 The **token hash table** is indexed by this token.
 It uses DPDK hash library, where the index key is the token padded to `uint64_t`, the hash value is the lower 32 bits of the token, and the user data field is a `PccEntry` pointer.

-A newly-inserted `PccEntry` does not have a token.
+A newly-inserted PCC entry does not have a token.
 Calling code must invoke `Pcct_AddToken` to assign a token, and then it can invoke `Pcct_FindByToken` to retrieve the entry by token.